tbumi/glacier-upload/README.md

 A helper tool to upload and manage archives in
 [Amazon S3 Glacier](https://docs.aws.amazon.com/amazonglacier/latest/dev/introduction.html)
 Vaults.
 Amazon S3 Glacier is a cloud storage service that is optimized for long term storage for a relatively cheap price.
+NOT to be confused with Amazon S3 with Glacier (Instant Retrieval, Flexible Retrieval, and Deep Archive) tier storage, which uses the S3 API and does not deal with vaults and archives.

 ## Installation